 Place all the Chinese herbs except for red and black dates and goji berries in a tied cheesecloth or stock pack (photo below) .
 You don’t have to fish out all the herbs later.

 2. COOKING: Place the whole silkie inside the inner pot of Instant Pot or a large pot if cooking on the stove.
-Add the herbal pack, black dates, and red dates, and ginger.
-Add water.
+Add the herbal pack, black dates, and red dates, ginger, dried scallops.
+Add water and seasonings.
 Bring to a boil.
 When it comes to a boil, lower the heat to let it gently simmer, with lid partially close, for the next 30 minutes or until the chicken is tender

 If using Instant Pot pressure cooker, close the lid and pressure cook on high for 18 minutes and then wait 5 minutes to release pressure.

 3. ADD THE GOJI BERRIES LAST AND SEASON TO TASTE

 When the chicken is done cooking, stir in goji berries.
 Let the residual heat soften the berries.
 Season the soup with salt to your taste or skip the salt altogether if you prefer like I did.

 You have just prepared a nourishing and tasty Chinese herbal silkie chicken soup.